Skip to contents

 #> Data: 28 rows x 6 columns

-#> Page: landscape letter, 9pt Courier New
+#> Page: landscape letter, 9pt Times New Roman

 #> Header: valign=bottom